U.S. Route 82: History

 During the initial creation of the US Highway System, the US 82 designation was unassigned.
 The Mississippi Highway Department requested the creation of a route between Greenville and Columbus, additionally proposing that it should be extended eastward to Birmingham, Alabama, and into Arkansas.
 The American Association of State Highway Officials (AASHO) initially balked at the request because it was not accompanied by concurrent requests from Arkansas or Alabama, and because the proposed route utilized several private toll bridges.
 Following concurrence from Arkansas, the route was approved on July 1, 1931.
 In Arkansas, US 82 completely replaced State Road 2, running from the Mississippi River to US 71 in Texarkana.
 US 82 was extended east into Alabama and west into Texas in 1934; making US 82 a 946 mi route from US 385 in Lubbock to US 11 in Tuscaloosa.
 Over the next eight years, construction and other routing improvements reduced the total length to 904 mi.
-In 1948, the route was extended east to Waycross, Georgia, with an extension east to US 17 in Midway, Georgia eight years later.
+In 1948, the route was extended east to Waycross, Georgia, with an extension northeast to US 17 in Midway, Georgia eight years later.

-On November 26, 1960, an extension to Las Cruces, New Mexico was denied due to substandard roadway conditions in New Mexico, but was later approved on June 18, 1963.
-The route was extended east to I-95 in Chester, Georgia on June 25, 1979.
-The east ends of US 82 and U.S. Route 84 were swapped in 1989 after the roads around Waycross, Georgia, were reconfigured.
-This change made US 82's eastern terminus I-95 in Brunswick, Georgia, which is the current terminus today.
+On November 26, 1960, an extension to Las Cruces, New Mexico, was denied due to substandard roadway conditions in New Mexico, but the request was later approved on June 18, 1963.
+The route was extended east to I-95 in Chester, Georgia, on June 25, 1979.

+In 1988, Georgia made a request to swap US 82 and US 84 east of Waycross to "provide better directional continuity for both routes".
+In the same action, the segment of former US 84 east from I-95 to the center of Brunswick (which was co-signed with US 17 and US 341) was considered redundant and removed.
+A bypass of Waycross was under construction at the time, and the swap also allowed it to carry a single co-designation of US 1, US 23, and US 82.

 New Mexico decided to delete an overlap with US 70 between Alamogordo and Las Cruces, resulting in the current western terminus at US 54/US 70.

-Future

-U.S. Route 82 is proposed to have an interchange with Interstate 69 in the near future.

-The highway is also receiving a new routing to bypass Greenville, Mississippi.
+A bypass around Greenville was constructed.
+The new road commences at the recently opened Mississippi River Bridge and terminates at the previously U.S. 82 near Leland, creating a half-loop freeway around South Greenville.
+Cloverleaf interchanges were built at the freeway's junctions with MS 454 and MS 1.
+The bypass opened to traffic on August 27, 2025.